-Take the quiet time in the morning as soon as you wake up, to reflect and meditate.
-Sit in a comfortable position and bring your attention to your breath as you soak in the morning sounds around you.
+Take quiet time as soon as you wake up to reflect and meditate.
+Sit in a comfortable position and bring your attention to your breath as you listen to the morning sounds around you.
 Start the longest day of the year with a clear and healthy mindset.

-Starting the day with exercise will help with an active mindset for the rest of the day.
-It will help your body wake up and keep you going with natural energy all day.
+Beginning the day with exercise will help you keep an active mindset for the rest of the day.
+It will help your body wake up and fuel you with natural energy.